jidung/CRT_HACKATHON/MINAJD/README.md

-Team Name:
+Team Name: MINAJD

-Description:
+Description: Gets samples from the library and put join them together and create a chunk of audio file and play it.

-URL:
+URL: n/a

-Individual Name / Email:
+Individual Name / Email: Mengyuan Sun (Mina) mysun@mit.edu, Minoong Ji (JD) jdmin@cmu.edu